spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

 **Completeness** |String         |8 chars    |valid completeness via dropdown (Complete, Incomplete)                        | Required

-Once these details are filled and the specimen is saved, a new specimen with an appropraite `id` is generated and the user is navigated to the below screen.
+Once these details are filled and the specimen is saved, a new specimen with an appropriate `id` is generated and the user is navigated to the below screen.
 The screen is in View state and the user can edit it by clicking on the edit icon.

 1. The toolbar shows the options to the Edit/Save button and the Expand/Collapse button.
 2. The Details button lists all specimen associations.